MansoorMajeed/archived-esc.sh-hugo/content/blog/2021-03-07-fixing-linux-on-razer-blade-stealth-2019.md

-+++
-author = "Mansoor A"
-categories = ["Linux"]
-date = 2021-03-07T09:07:23Z
+---
+author: Mansoor A
+categories:
+- Linux
+date: "2021-03-07T09:07:23Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "fixing-linux-on-razer-blade-stealth-2019"
-summary = "Linux on Razer Blade Stealth 2019 works great except for a few hiccups like suspend being broken.
-In this post, I explain how to fix it" tags = ["Linux"] title = "Fixing Linux on Razer Blade Stealth 2019"
+summary: Linux on Razer Blade Stealth 2019 works great except for a few hiccups like suspend being broken.
+In this post, I explain how to fix it

-+++
+tags:
+- Linux
+title: Fixing Linux on Razer Blade Stealth 2019
+url: fixing-linux-on-razer-blade-stealth-2019
+---

 ## Problems